esi-neuroscience/acme/doc/source/advanced_usage.rst

 Alternative Storage Format: Pickle (``write_pickle``)
 -----------------------------------------------------
-In some cases it might be necessary to work with objects that are not HDF5 compatible, e.g., sparse matrices created by ``scipy.sparse``.
+In some cases it might be necessary to work with objects that are not HDF5 compatible, e.g., sparse matrices created by :mod:`scipy.sparse`.
 Consider

 .. code-block:: python